What influences the price, about cheaper wedding photographers, and what you want to consider if you want your wedding photographs to look the part.

 Most wedding photography packages include a combination of or all of the following elements (more detailed information about what is included in wedding photography packages):

-If you want to have amazing photographs of your wedding day, you want to hire a truly experienced wedding photographer in Edinburgh, Scotland, one that has photographed 100+ weddings, has been exposed to all different weathers and seasons, in an array of different venues, such as ceremonies outside, or a ceremony at a venue without any windows with only candle light as a light source, one that has photographed tiny weddings of only three people as well as organised groups of over 100 people and still got them smiling, and one that produces images you adore - the price you can expect to pay is from £1,500-£2,000 for one photographer for a full day’s coverage, that means from the bridal preparations until the dancing in the evening.
-The above price is for digital wedding packages, excluding a wedding album.
+If you want to have amazing photographs of your wedding day, you want to hire a truly experienced wedding photographer in Edinburgh, Scotland, one that has photographed 100+ weddings, has been exposed to all different weathers and seasons, in a number of different venues, such as ceremonies outside, or a ceremony at a venue without any windows with only candle light as a light source, one that has photographed tiny weddings of only three people as well as organised groups of over 100 people and still got them smiling, and one that produces images you adore.
+Expect to pay approximately £2,000 for one photographer for a full day’s coverage - excluding any digital images or wedding album.

 If you want to add a second photographer to the mix, different photographers charge different prices.
 Some wedding photographers come as a “package” - a husband-and-wife team.
-A lot of my customers book a second photographer - mostly my fiancé - to provide additional photography coverage on the day.
-Some wedding photographers prefer to work on their own.
+Couples who book my services are keen to have a second photographer present, someone who can provide additional photography coverage on the day.
+Some wedding photographers also prefer to work on their own.

-I offer the couples who book my services to opt for just one photographer, and give them the option to add a second photographer even just for part of their wedding day - for example the groom’s preparations.
-So my colleague would only be there for 2 hours in the morning, and then I will cover the rest of the day.
+I offer my customers to book just myself, or add in the second photographer.
 The husband-and-wife teams often offer an all-inclusive package which covers both their fees.
-Other photographers hire a second shooter and the fees vary from £250 for the full day up to £500 for the full day.
+Other photographers hire a second shooter and the fees vary from £200 for the full day up to £500 for the full day.

-Some photographers do not include the images on USB, and you may have to pay extra to buy the high resolution images.
+Some photographers do not include the images on USB, and you may have to pay extra (usually £500+) to buy the high resolution images.
 This is entirely down to how the photographers run their business and there is no right or wrong.
-I provide a USB to all my customers.
+I provide a USB to all my customers and this is included in the price.
 I absolutely love photographs and I always think that I will give to my customers what I would want to receive if it was my wedding.
 I would want to be able to share the images with my family and friends abroad, and if I only had an album, I would not be able to do that.

 Please also check out my article about copyright here.

 As photographers, we are hugely protective of the work we produce.
-We want you, the bride and groom and your family to enjoy the photographs we have taken in the best possible way.
+We want you, the couple and your families to enjoy the photographs we have taken in the best possible way.
 We want the photographs to look bright, and if printed - professionally produced.

 If we give you the option to choose your own high-street photography lab, chances are that the quality of product is very low, which then can affect what other people think about our photographs, even though it is the cheap product that makes the photograph look cheap.
 When I give a USB stick to my customers, I always encourage them to seek out high quality suppliers, and I actually provide a list of good suppliers that are accessible to the public.